Growing Chiles in New Mexico

 Flea beetles, thrips, leafhoppers, and aphids can infest seedlings and reduce stands.
 Plants can die directly from insect injury or indirectly from viral diseases.

 The Food and Drug Administration has increased restrictions of chemical residues in food products.
 Read the label before using any pesticide.
-Do not use any chemical—whether it is an herbicide, insecticide, nematicide, or fungicide—if it is not labeled for chiles.
+Do not use any chemical—whether it is an herbicide, insecticide, nematicide, or fungicide—if it is not labeled for chile in New Mexico.
 All large processors pre-sample chile fields to ensure that there are no traces of non-approved chemicals and that residues of substances allowed for chile are within acceptable limits.
 Consult your county Extension agent or an NMSU specialist before using the chemical if there is any doubt.

 Root-knot nematodes can cause serious yield losses.
 The primary nematode known to damage chiles in New Mexico is the southern root-knot nematode (Meloidogyne incognita).
 Contact your county Extension agent or NMSU vegetable specialist for information on soil testing and control measures for nematodes if a problem is suspected.

 Common diseases that infect chile in New Mexico include Phytophthora root rot, Phytophthora foliar blight, Verticillium wilt, Rhizoctonia root rot, various viruses, and bacterial leaf spot.
-A good resource publication on chile disease is NMSU Extension Circular 549, Chile Pepper Diseases (https://pubs.nmsu.edu/_circulars/CR549.html); other publications on specific chile pepper diseases are available at http://aces.nmsu.edu/pubs/_h/#diseases.
+A good resource publication on chile disease is NMSU Extension Publication “Chile Pepper Diseases” (http://pubs.nmsu.edu/_circulars/CR549/index.html).
 Chile root rot disease, caused by the water mold Phytophthora capsici, is a major disease in New Mexico.
 Often called chile wilt, it differs from vascular wilts caused by Verticillium dahliae and Fusarium oxysporum.
 Large plants wilt and die, leaving brown stalks and leaves and small, poor-quality fruits.
 The disease is most common in overwatered areas, such as low spots, heavy soils, lower ends (tails) of sloping fields, or upper ends (heads) of long fields.
 Drain the field quickly to avoid infection.
 Avoid overwatering to reduce incidence of this disease.
-Drip irrigation is a method that can be used to avoid overwatering.
+Drip irrigation is a method that can be used to avoid overwatering (Figure 6).

 Another potential problem is Verticillium wilt disease, caused by the soil-borne fungus Verticillium dahliae.
 This is a serious problem in some New Mexico fields.
 Crop rotation with a small-grain crop reduces the risk.